Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Conclusions

-Our results show that, at inter-qubits distances $\tau>\gamma^{-1}$, where the system dynamics can be considered non-Markovian, the proposed method overcomes the upper limits of generation by relaxation in the one-excitation \cite{waveguide_pra} and in the two-excitation sectors \cite{alvarezgiron2023delay}.
-Being rooted in the overlap between the input photon and the photonic part of the BIC, the effectiveness of the proposed method in popualting the BIC increases with the distance between qubits, as the share of field excitation in the BIC becomes larger.
+Our results show that, at inter-qubit distances $\tau>\gamma^{-1}$, where the system dynamics can be considered non-Markovian, the proposed method overcomes the upper limits of generation by relaxation in the one-excitation \cite{waveguide_pra} and in the two-excitation sectors \cite{alvarezgiron2023delay}.
+Being rooted in the overlap between the input photon and the photonic part of the BIC, the effectiveness of the proposed method in populating the BIC increases with the distance between qubits, as the share of field excitation in the BIC becomes larger.
 Interestingly, even with a one-side photon, this method becomes more effective in populating the BIC than entanglement by relaxation, in the limit of very long delays.
-Then simulating the system dynamics with a MPS evolution, we characterized the performance of the process in a more realistic setting, in which the effective qubits-field interaction is controlled by a finite frequency detuning.
-Surprisingly, due to phase effects, the detuning can be adjusted to even outperform the result achieved in the ideal switch case, especially in the range $\tau < 3\gamma^{-1}$, thus further improving the method effectiveness.
+Then, simulating the system dynamics with a MPS evolution, we characterized the performance of the process in a more realistic setting, in which the effective qubit-field interaction is controlled by a finite-frequency detuning.
+Surprisingly, due to phase effects, the detuning can be adjusted to even outperform the result achieved in the ideal switch case, especially in the range $\tau < 3\gamma^{-1}$, thus further improving the effectiveness of the method.

 The results obtained in this work represent the basis for a more efficient generation process of both BICs and their Bell-state components, e.g. by performing adiabatic elimination of the field.
 These pathways will be the subject of future research.